ImReaper10/Resume_AnalyzerTm6/docs/STYLE_GUIDE.md

    - Example: `fileBuffer`, `validateFileType`

 2. **UPPER_SNAKE_CASE for Constants**
-   - Use UPPER_SNAKE_CASE for constants.
+   - Use UPPER_SNAKE_CASE for global constants.
+   - For constants that are temporary, such as in a function, if they are dynamically assigned then they do not have to follow this
    - Example: `SECRET_FILE_PATH`, `DATABASE_FILE_PATH`

 3. **Descriptive and Meaningful Names**